 You’ve probably seen the ads on TV touting the benefits of a reverse mortgage.
 They’re a special type of loan exclusively for homeowners 62 or older that lets them convert part of their home equity into cash.
 There are no restrictions on how the cash can be used and the borrower doesn’t have to repay the loan or make monthly payments on it unless the home is sold or vacated.
+Make sure you’re getting the best homeowners insurance rates for your property today.

 Reverse mortgages have been a boon to retirees on a fixed income.
 Where previous generations of older Americans would have been reluctant to take money out of the home they’d spent a lifetime paying for, today’s seniors are embracing the concept.
 According to a study by MetLife Mature Market Institute, about 35% of older Americans see their homes as source of collateral for a loan of this type.
 In 2014 alone, Americans took out 49,194 reverse mortgages totaling $6.3 billion at an average interest rate of 3.15%.